MESAHub/mesa-website/04-pgstar.markdown

 the same as one of the column headings in your current LOGS/history.data -- these are the same as the entries in the history\_columns.list but with any spaces replaced by "\_".
-For example, "center h1" in the columns list changes to "center\_h1" as a column heading, so you should use "center_h1" as the name in the plot.
+For example, "center h1" in history\_columns.list changes to "center\_h1" as a column heading in LOGS/history.data, so you should use "center_h1" as the name in the plot.

 ### Single Panel, Multiple Panel, and Grid Plots